In this post, you will see a craft show checklist that will help you to have craft show success!

 In quiet times you can tweet/share on IG stories photos of your display/stall and let your followers see what you are doing.

-Be careful not to be on your phone a lot though as this could put potential customers off.
+Be careful not to be on your phone or tablet a lot though as this could put potential customers off.

 Talking to people and looking available is important.